-“Manufacturer” means any person who imports, manufactures, assembles, packages, repackages, recovers, recycles, or reclaims automotive refrigerant in a small container, or who re-labels such a container of refrigerant.
+“Manufacturer” means any person who imports, manufactures, assembles, packages, repackages, recovers, recycles, or reclaims a small container of automotive refrigerant, or who re-labels such a container of refrigerant.

 “Motor Vehicle Air Conditioner” (MVAC) is a system installed in a motor vehicle that uses a refrigerant to cool the driver's or passenger's compartment.

+“Non-Profit Organization” is a business that has been granted tax-exempt status by the Internal Revenue Service (IRS).

 “Person” has the same meaning as defined in Health and Safety Code section 39047.

-“Reclaim” means to process refrigerant to a level equivalent to new product specifications in accordance with the AHRI 700-2006 Standard (“Specifications for Fluorocarbon Refrigerants”, Air-Conditioning, Heating, and Refrigeration Institute, Arlington, VA, 2006).
+“Reclaim” means to process refrigerant to a level equivalent to new product specifications in accordance with the AHRI Standard 700 (2019 Standard for Specifications for Refrigerants”, Air-Conditioning, Heating, and Refrigeration Institute, Arlington, VA, 2019), which is incorporated by reference herein.

-“Recover” means to remove automotive refrigerant, in any condition, from a MVAC system without necessarily testing or processing it in any way.
+“Recover” means to remove refrigerant, in any condition, from either a MVAC system or previously operational appliance and to store it in an external container without necessarily testing or processing it in any way.

+“Recovery and reclamation” means any action or activities in which a person or entity physically extracts refrigerants and foams stored in appliances or equipment, and subsequently processes such refrigerants and foams so that they conform to standards under Title 40 Code of Federal Regulations, Part 82, §82.164, adopted on July 30, 1992, as last amended on November 18, 2016, which is incorporated by reference herein.

-“Recycle” means to clean automotive refrigerant for reuse by oil separation and by single or multiple passes through moisture-absorption devices, such as replaceable core filter-driers that reduce moisture, acidity, and particulate matter.
+“Recycle” means to clean refrigerant for reuse by oil separation and by single or multiple passes through moisture-absorption devices, such as replaceable core filter-driers that reduce moisture, acidity, and particulate matter.

 “Recovery facility” means a facility that recovers automotive refrigerant that is subject to the provisions of this subarticle.

+“Refrigerant reclaimer” means a person who takes recovered refrigerant and reclaims it for reuse.

 “Retailer” means any person who owns, leases, operates or controls, or supervises a retail outlet in California.
 Manufacturers, distributors, and consumers are not retailers.

-“Retail Outlet” means any establishment at which automotive refrigerant in a small container is sold, supplied, or offered for sale in California.
+“Retail Outlet” means any establishment at which a small container of automotive refrigerant is sold, supplied, or offered for sale in California.

-“Self-Sealing Valve” means a valve affixed to an automotive refrigerant small container that automatically seals to prevent or minimized inadvertent release of refrigerant when not actively engaged for the purpose of dispensing refrigerant, and meets or exceeds established performance criteria as identified in section 95362(b).
+“Self-Sealing Valve” means a valve affixed to small container of automotive refrigerant that automatically seals to prevent or minimized inadvertent release of refrigerant when not actively engaged for the purpose of dispensing refrigerant, and meets or exceeds established performance criteria as identified in section 95362(b).

 “SKU” (Stock Keeping Unit) means a unique code identifier for each distinct product or service that can be ordered from a supplier.
 The SKU system enables the merchant to systematically track their inventory, such as in warehouses and retail outlets.

-“Small Container” or “Small Container of Automotive Refrigerant” has the same meaning as “Automotive Refrigerant in a Small Container” as specified in section 95361 (a)(2).
+“Small Container” or “Small Container of Automotive Refrigerant” means automotive refrigerant packaged in a container holding more than 2 ounces and less than 2 pounds of automotive refrigerant by weight.

+“Unclaimed deposits” means deposits collected from a consumer by a retailer in conjunction with the sale of a small container of automotive refrigerant that are not returned to the consumer.

+“Use” means any utilization of a compound or any substance, including, but not limited to, utilization in a product, consumption by the end-user, or in intermediate applications, such as formulation or packaging for other subsequent applications.

-Note: Authority cited: Sections 38501, 38510, 38560, 38560.5, 38580, 39600 and 39601, Health and Safety Code.
-Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 39003, 39500, 39600 and 39601, Health and Safety Code.
+Note: Authority cited: Sections 38501, 38505, 38510, 38560, 38560.5, 38562.2, 38566, 38580, 39600 and 39601, Health and Safety Code.
+Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 38562.2, 38566, 39003, 39500, 39600 and 39601, Health and Safety Code.

 95362.
 Certification Procedures for Small Containers of Automotive Refrigerant.